csomakk/IWatchSeriez/README.md

 https://github.com/csomakk/IWatchSeriez/raw/master/install/IWatchSeriez.air

 ___
-There is also an .exe installer if you don't want .air, but the preferred version is the AIR one. https://github.com/csomakk/IWatchSeriez/raw/master/install/IWatchSeriez.exe
+There is also an .exe installer -if you don't want .air, but the preferred version is the AIR one.- but this is reported to have several deal breaker bugs.
+Trying to fix it. https://github.com/csomakk/IWatchSeriez/raw/master/install/IWatchSeriez.exe

 Feel free to provide feedback at csomakk@gmail.com